iamNoah1/k8s-crash-course/README.md

 Let's Scale the app.
 To at least 2 instances.
 What is happening now?
 Houston, do we have problem?

 ## step 6 - Persistent Volumes
 In this step we should create a persistent volume and attach it to our application.
+What do need to change in order for the application to use that persistant volume?

 ## step 7 - Switch to Database persistence
 To be honest, there are more sophisticated ways to implement persistence for an application than storing data in a file on the disk, right?
 Let's use a database.